Table of Contents

 • Direct deposit form.
 Some employers may let you use a direct deposit form without a voided check.
 In this case, ensure you complete your bank information correctly.

 • Enter bank information online.
 Depending on how your employer sets up direct deposit, you might have the option to connect directly to your bank account through your company’s payroll website.
-Just enter your bank information instead of supplying a voided paper check.
+Just enter your bank information instead of supplying a voided paper check to manage your banking online.

 • Request a counter check at a bank branch.
-You may have the option to request a “counter check” at your local bank branch.
+You may have the option to request what is known as a counter check at your local bank branch.
 You can use this specially printed check containing your bank information for your voided check.
 Some banks charge a fee for this service.

 The Takeaway

-Knowing how to void a check is a good skill to have, and it’s part of becoming a savvy financial consumer.
-When you write “VOID” on a check, it becomes a voided check you can use to set up auto-pay or direct deposit.
+Knowing how to void a check is a good skill to learn.
+When you write “VOID” on a check, it becomes a voided check you can use to set up autopay or direct deposit.
 Voided checks are not available for deposit or cashing.

 FAQ

-To void a blank check, take a blue or black pen and write “VOID” across the face of the check.
+Yes, you can void a blank check by taking a blue or black pen and writing “VOID” across the face of the check.
 You could also write “VOID” in the payee line, amount line, amount box, and the signature line.

-How do I void a check I’ve already sent?
+Can I void a check after it’s been sent?

 You can’t void a check you have already sent.
 You’ll have to cancel the check.
 To do this, first make sure the check hasn’t cleared yet.
 Then, make sure you have your account number, check number, dollar amount, and date you wrote on the check.
 Contact your bank or credit union to stop payment.
 This action may require a fee.